 We live in an age where almost half of the internet users expect a website to load in two seconds.
 Today, news travels faster on social media than it does on TV channels.
-In 2020, roughly 306.4 billion emails were exchanged for prompt communication.
+In 2022, roughly 333.2 billion emails were exchanged for prompt communication.
 This figure is expected to increase to 376.4 billion daily e-mails by 2025.

 Using six weeks for promoting a discount offer pushes Company 'A' to the boundaries of irrelevance.
 You see, content takes time to develop and by the time, it hits the mailboxes of the recipients, the audience's needs and interests may have changed.